Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 Our go-to service to bypass any DNS resolver issues would be NordVPN.
 NordVPN offers over 5,200 P2P-optimized global high-speed servers.

 NordVPN provides the perfect mix of quality and affordability, outperforming almost every other service in terms of speed and security.
-They’re also great when it comes to unblocking content, whether it be US Netflix or smaller streaming services.
+For streaming, NordVPN works with Netflix and allows you to change your region and unblock additional content.

 Last, but by no means least, CyberGhost is another premium VPN service that has a host of P2P servers to choose from.